Tag Archives: Obiee

 If I ran the test for longer, I’m sure I’d hit the literal extremes of the range.
 One important point here is that the range should not be set too small, because really nasty things will happen if the OS runs out of dynamic ports, and these ports are used in many places in the OS and applications running on it, not just the obvious TimesTen and associated Exalytics applications.

-To make the changes permanent, I added the entry to /etc/sysctl.conf:
+To make the changes permanent, I added the entry to /etc/sysctl.conf

 net.ipv4.ip_local_port_range = 11000 65535

 The final point to note here is that if you are installing multiple TimesTen environments on the same Exalytics server then you may actually find one TimesTen instance conflicting with another, if the first instance to start gets allocated a port by the OS which happens to be one of the two static ones that another TimesTen instance on the server is configured to use.
-Thus, if you are planning on mapping your OBIEE ports outside of the (possible reconfigured) net.ipv4.ip_local_port_range you may be advised to do the same for the static TimesTen ports too.
+Thus, if you are planning on mapping your OBIEE ports outside of the (possible reconfigured) net.ipv4.ip_local_port_range

 Lessons learned

-1. Diagnosing application interactions and dependencies is fun ;-)
+- Diagnosing application interactions and dependencies is fun ;-)

-3. When choosing OBIEE port ranges in multi-environment Exalytics installations, bear in mind that you want to partition off a port range for TimesTen, so keep the port ranges allocated to OBIEE ‘lean’.
+is a really useful little command on linux- When choosing OBIEE port ranges in multi-environment Exalytics installations, bear in mind that you want to partition off a port range for TimesTen, so keep the port ranges allocated to OBIEE ‘lean’.

 OBIEE 11.1.1.7 in-place upgrade errors